datashines/datashines.github.io/_posts/2019-06-30-Youtube-Comments-Machine-Learning.md

 ## Next Steps
 1. More advanced models on topic modelling as well as sentiment analysis to replace with the current ones.
 2. Better UI for the chrome extension that shows the high level stats more intuitively and is user-friendly.
+3. Expand the product to more streaming services beyond Youtube, that facilitate comments on their platforms.

 Thank you for reading this post.
 Hope it was helpful !